turbot/steampipe-plugin-aws/docs/tables/aws_resource_policy_analysis.md

   }
   ```

+## Private access

-Private access
+Private access has the characteristic

-- A policy is private if the principals in the policy only refers to the home account where the policy is deployed.
+- A policy is private if the policy is saved in an AWS account and the Principal in the policy only references that AWS account.

 For example, if the home account is `111122221111` the following policy will be returned as private: